-Each question has four or five answer choices.
+Each question has a number of answer options.

-Postponement and pretexts are your biggest enemies.
-Please adopt a learning schedule and stick to it.
+Postponement and pretexts are also among your worse enemies.
+Simply choose a learning schedule that fits you and stick to it!

-The second common mistake that leads to failing the GED test is the fact that students spend too much time on one question and end up not making it through the entire test.
+A second common but big mistake when taking the GED test is that so many students spend far too much time on only one question.
+Then, at the end of their time, they realize they won’t be able to make it through the entire test.

 Last Updated on